Women in medicine

 The presence of women in medicine, particularly in the practicing fields of surgery and as physicians, has been traced to the earliest of history.
 Women have historically had lower participation levels in medical fields compared to men with occupancy rates varying by race, socioeconomic status, and geography.

 Women's informal practice of medicine in roles such as caregivers, or as allied health professionals, has been widespread.
 Since the start of the 20th century, most countries of the world provide women with access to medical education.
 Not all countries ensure equal employment opportunities, and gender equality has yet to be achieved within medical specialties and around the world.

 History

 Ancient medicine

 The involvement of women in the field of medicine has been recorded in several early civilizations.
 An Egyptian of the Old Kingdom of Egypt, Peseshet, described in an inscription as "lady overseer of the female physicians", is the earliest woman named in the history of science.
 Ubartum lived around 2050 BC in Mesopotamia and came from a family of several physicians.
 Agamede was cited by Homer as a healer in ancient Greece before the Trojan War.
-Agnodice was the first female physician to practice legally in 4th century BC Athens.
 Metrodora was a physician and generally regarded as the first female medical writer.
 Her book, On the Diseases and Cures of Women, was the oldest medical book written by a female and was referenced by many other female physicians.
 She credited much of her writings to the ideologies of Hippocrates.